hsusulist/Aterbot/README.md

 - Open the file named config.json
 - Enter your server IP and server port
-- Choose a bot username (e.g. AFKSRBot)
+- Choose a bot username (e.g. AFKSRB)
 - If your server uses an authorization plugin (like AuthMe), set a bot password

 Example: